Thrishendra/19AI547-Blockchain-for-Business/Ex_No_3_Supply Chain Transparency for Luxury Goods.md

+# Ex_No_3_Supply Chain Transparency for Luxury Goods

+## Name:T Thrishendra
+## Reg no:212223230227
+## Date:27/4/25

 # Aim:
 To develop a smart contract that tracks the supply chain of luxury goods, ensuring authenticity.

 # Algorithm:
-The manufacturer records product creation details on-chain.
+step 1.The manufacturer registers a product by providing a unique ID and name, which is stored on-chain and marked as verified.

+step 2.The contract ensures that duplicate registrations are not allowed.

-The product moves through different supply chain checkpoints.
+step 3.As the product moves through the supply chain, the current owner transfers ownership using the smart contract.

-The ownership of the product can be transferred securely.
+step 4.Each ownership transfer is logged with an event to maintain traceability.

-Buyers can verify the product’s authenticity.
+step 5.Buyers can verify the product’s authenticity and current owner at any time by querying the blockchain.

+step 6.This ensures transparency and prevents counterfeit goods in the supply chain.

 # Program: